ProGraphics/prostyle.io/_posts/gallery/2015-08-22-page-stacks.md

 ### Snaked Pages

 The third story uses a different custom configuration that moves the pages in a two dimensional snake pattern.
+It overrides the <code>pageAspectRatio</code> to make each page short and wide.